cbgoodman/niu_xaringan/README.md

 # NIU Xaringan

 A minimalist `xaringan` theme based on [Northern Illinois University](https://www.niu.edu)'s branding.
-There are two flavors
+There are two flavors:
 1. A light theme (`niu.css` and `niu-fonts.css`) suitable for viewing on the web and small in-person presentations
 2. A dark theme (`niudark.css` and `niudark-fonts.css`) suitable for projecting on large screens.